pulumi/docs/content/blog/multicloud-policy-as-code/index.md

 There are two types of policies, a `ResourceValidationPolicy` that validates a particular resource in a stack, and a  `StackValidationPolicy` that validates the stack as a whole.
 When CrossGuard calls a `ResourceValidationPolicy`, it checks each resource in the stack.
 These checks are before a resource is created and blocks any resources that fail the policy logic.

 A `StackValidationPolicy` is run against the entire stack, requiring all the resources to be created and registered.
-Resources that fail validation are not blocked from being created or modified during `pulumi up`.
+Resources that fail validation will be blocked from being created or modified during `pulumi up`.
 Out of compliance resources will fail during preview or update, and we recommend running `pulumi preview` to catch these resources.
 Stack validation policies inspect multiple resources at once.
 This lets you validate resources dependent on other resources, such as a database that requires persistent storage.

 Now that we understand how CrossGuard works. let's look at examples for several cloud providers and Kubernetes.